theheking/babs-rna-seq-2024/practical_overview/Week3_FASTQC.md

 > Note on using zsh
 > -----------------
 >
-> If you are using zsh instead of bash (macOS for example changed the default recently to zsh), it is likely that a `no matches found` error will be displayed.
+> If you are using zsh instead of bash (macOS, for example, changed the default recently to zsh), it is likely that a `no matches found` error will be displayed.
 The reason for this is that the wildcard (“\*”) is not correctly interpreted.
-To fix this problem the wildcard needs to be escaped with a “\\”:
+To fix this problem, the wildcard needs to be escaped with a “\\”:

 Now we can go to our new directory and open the 6 HTML files.